 Local History Projects

-The City of Fort Collins’s Historic Preservation program supports the development of research projects that provide our citizens with more information about our history.
-These research projects include historical contexts (provide an overall historic narrative for a particular place or topic), survey reports (provide information for individual properties within a certain boundary), and development grants (provide matching funds for materials and labor in historic construction projects).
+The City of Fort Collins’s Historic Preservation program supports the development of research projects that provide our citizens with more information about our history and helps the City identify properties that are eligible for historic designation.
+These research projects include historical contexts (provide an overall historic narrative for a particular place or topic), survey reports (provide information for individual properties within a certain boundary or neighborhood), and specific properties where in-depth research is needed.

 This document gives an extensive history of the Coy-Hoffman Farmstead, now part of the Woodward, Inc. corporate headquarters property.
 Check out photographs of the site in 2011 before redevelopment and read about the significance of the site.